 “There’s a puppet on my hand!
 And the bird is trying to get it!”

 Now, Pepe le Parrot was staying with us at the time of this utterance, which may well explain the reference to “the bird”, but as for the puppet on my hand?
 No idea.
 Don’t even want to know, to be honest.
 Terry did manage to get me back a few nights later, though, when I woke up to find him patting my nose.
 “Good dog,” he said when I opened my eyes, “You’re a good dog…”

 As insulting as that was, it was actually LESS insulting than the time I woke up to find him staring at me in abject horror.
-When I spoke to ask him what his problem was, he shrieked like a girl, and later explained, “I thought you were a log.
+When I spoke to ask him what his problem was, he gave a high-pitched shriek, and later explained, “I thought you were a log.
 I couldn’t believe it when you moved…” In Terry’s defence, his talking mostly happened when he was on dialysis, and we reckon all the various medications and chemicals in his blood combined to create the perfect conditions for a good old Sleep Talkin’.
 Dunno what my excuse is, though.